 This will be Mike’s and my second Christmas here and I’m hoping I get my wish.

 In addition to snow, some things are a holiday season must for me.
 Christmas carols.
 My favorite Christmas movies (It’s a Wonderful Life is a must and so is The Grinch with Jim Carrey).
-Gingerbread, whether it’s in muffin, latte, or popcorn-form.
+Gingerbread, whether it’s in muffin, latte, or popcorn form.
 And of course eggnog.

 Cranberry Eggnog Muffins Recipe

-I used buttermilk for a slight tang and tender crumb.
+In this recipe we use buttermilk for a slight tang and tender crumb.
 However, I also give instructions if you don’t have buttermilk on hand and want to curdle milk with vinegar or lemon juice.

-Pro Tip: Instead of buttermilk, you can use sour milk, or you can curdle your own milk.
+Instead of buttermilk, you can use sour milk, or you can curdle your own milk.
 To do so, put 3/4 cup of milk in a bowl and sprinkle on 1 teaspoon apple cider vinegar or 1 1/2 teaspoons fresh lemon juice; let it sit for 3 minutes to curdle before using.

 These festive muffins are light and fluffy and aromatic with nutmeg.
 They’re sweet, but not cloyingly so, with just a slightly pleasant tang.